Tap here to get 5 Secrets to Stress Free Dinners

 overhead view of a casserole dish with scalloped potatoes and ham

-If you are looking for a filling meal that will you having coming back for seconds, it doesn’t get much better than these Scalloped Potatoes and Ham.
-This recipe is based off my amazing scalloped potatoes that has a simple but delicious cream sauce.
+If you are looking for a filling meal that will have you coming back for seconds, it doesn’t get much better than these Scalloped Potatoes and Ham.
+This recipe is based on my amazing scalloped potatoes that have a simple but delicious cream sauce.

 This easy recipe comes together with just a few ingredients, and makes a perfect casserole that works as a side dish or an amazing comforting dinner.
-If you have left over ham, this is the perfect recipe to make with it.
+If you have leftover ham from Easter, this is the perfect recipe to make with it.

 How to Make Scalloped Potatoes and Ham

-1. Slice Potatoes: Make sure to slice the potatoes thin.
-It is possible to do this with a kitchen knife, but it is important that they are thinner than 1/4 of an inch to ensure that they cook properly.
+Make sure to slice the potatoes thinly using a mandolin or a sharp kitchen knife.
+It is important that they are thinner than 1/4 of an inch to ensure that they cook properly.

-2. Soak the Potatoes: The actual soaking of the potatoes isn’t important.
-We just want to add them to the heavy cream and chicken stock so they don’t brown while we are cutting the rest of the potatoes.
+The actual soaking of the potatoes isn’t important.
+We just want to add them to the heavy cream and chicken broth so they don’t brown while we are cutting the rest of the potatoes.

-3. Sauté the Onions: In a large dutch oven, sauté onion and garlic in melted butter until they are soft and translucent.
+In a large Dutch oven, sauté the onion and garlic in melted butter until they are soft and translucent.
+Then stir in the seasonings.

 a plate of scalloped potatoes with ham and cheese

-If you make this scalloped potatoes and ham recipe or any of my other recipes, leave me a comment and let me know what you think!
+If you make this Cheesy Scalloped Potatoes and Ham Recipe or any of my other recipes, leave me a comment and let me know what you think!

 overhead view of a casserole dish with scalloped potatoes and ham